 Pregnancy is a crucial stage in a woman’s life.
-Whether a first-time mother or not, it is a precious moment in a woman’s existence but it has its effects, not always so positive, on a woman’s body.
-Because although evolutionarily prepared to gestate new life, her body is not rubber, and it is not always able to revert its state with the same ease and speed.
-In fact, it is time to demystify the saying “everything goes back to its place” because it is never 100% true.
-What is clear is that a younger body generally recovers sooner and better.
+Whether it’s her first or not, it is a precious moment in a woman’s existence but it has its effects, not always positive, on the woman’s body.
+Because although evolutionarily prepared to gestate new life, her body is not rubber, and it is not always able to revert to its previous state with the same ease and speed.
+In fact, it’s time to debunk the saying “everything goes back to its place” because it is never 100% true.
+What is clear is that a younger body generally recovers faster and better.

-But the reality is that nine months is a long time, and although they are full of beautiful moments, they also mean an increasing overload for both the bone and muscle structure.
-Let’s not forget that there is a baby growing day by day and that the amniotic fluid also has its weight.
-And if that were not enough, there is also fluid retention during pregnancy, which can be very pronounced and cause many discomforts from early morning.
+But the reality is that nine months is a long time, and although filled with beautiful moments, it also means increasing strain on both the bone and muscle structure.
+Let’s not forget there is a baby growing day by day and that the amniotic fluid also has its weight.
+And if that weren’t enough, there is also fluid retention during pregnancy, which can become very pronounced and cause many discomforts from early morning.
 So how to take proper care and reduce the negative effects?
 How to successfully combat swollen legs during pregnancy?
-In the past, when doctors were not as well informed, rest was emphasized as the number one recommendation.
-And it’s not that it is bad or discouraged today, but now we have many more resources that improve the well-being of moms.
+In the past, when doctors were less informed, rest was emphasized as the number one recommendation.
+It’s not that rest is bad or discouraged today, but now we have many more resources that improve the well-being of moms.

-And among the best, pressotherapy for pregnant women!
-Something that contributes to the development of a healthier pregnancy and attention, also to a quicker postpartum recovery.
-So if you are pregnant or know a woman who is, keep reading because we tell you everything you need to know about pressotherapy and pregnancy.
-Yes, it is good to do pressotherapy during pregnancy.
-In fact, it is not only good but great, because taking care of the lymphatic system in this state is essential if we want to minimize the toll pregnancy takes on the body.
+And among the best, Compression Therapy for pregnant women!
+Something that contributes to the development of a healthier pregnancy and also, attention, to a faster postpartum recovery.
+So if you are pregnant or know a woman who is, keep reading because we tell you everything you need to know about Compression Therapy and pregnancy.
+Yes, it is good to do Compression Therapy during pregnancy.
+In fact, it is not only good but excellent, because taking care of the lymphatic system in this state is absolutely essential if we want to minimize the toll pregnancy takes on the body.

-In the first months of pregnancy, there is a great hormonal change and in the last months, an increase in blood flow and pressure.
-All of this is normal and is due to the growth of the fetus.
+In the first months of pregnancy, there is a significant hormonal change, and in the last months, an increase in blood flow and pressure.
+All of this is normal and due to the growth of the fetus.
 It is then common to complain of heaviness in the legs, tingling or pain, swelling in the ankles, or the appearance of varicose veins.
 The lymphatic system, responsible for redirecting bodily fluids to cleanse the body, is also affected by the pressure that the growing belly exerts on it.
-This causes an accumulation of fluid between tissues known as edema.
+This causes a buildup of fluid between tissues known as edema.

-Another of the most common problems is usually some dysfunction in venous return.
+Another of the most common problems is some dysfunction in venous return.
 That is why doctors recommend keeping the legs elevated for a while every day.
-This reactivates the blood circuit, which goes from the feet to the heart.
-So around the fourth month of pregnancy and always with medical approval, leg massage is more than recommended.
-Pressotherapy and pregnancy are therefore an ideal combination when it comes to improving circulation and decongesting the legs.
-Let’s move on to the main benefits of pressotherapy in pregnant women!
+This reactivates the blood circuit, which runs from the feet to the heart.
+So, around the fourth month of pregnancy and always with medical approval, leg massage is more than advisable.
+Compression therapy and pregnancy are therefore an ideal combination when it comes to improving circulation and decongesting the legs.
+Let’s move on to the main benefits of compression therapy for pregnant women!

-Pressotherapy helps, above all, to prevent risks derived from fluid retention and, with it, we also help prevent the formation of cellulite, varicose veins, or small venous thromboses in the last period or during delivery.
+Compression therapy mainly helps prevent risks derived from fluid retention and, in doing so, also helps prevent the formation of cellulite, varicose veins, or small venous thromboses in the final period or during childbirth.

 -